It’s estimated that up to 10% of people in the US have subclinical hypothyroidism.

-For instance most patients with hypothyroidism usually have 30-50 pounds of weight gain, but most people with subclinicaly hypothyroidism only have 5-15 pounds of weight gain.
+For instance, most patients with hypothyroidism usually have 30-50 pounds of weight gain, but most people with subclinical hypothyroidism only have 5-15 pounds of weight gain.

 Both conditions present with similar symptoms, but not to the same degree.

-Below is a graph which shows the symptoms of subclinical hypothyroid patients compared to normal euthyroid patients.
+Below is a graph that shows the symptoms of subclinical hypothyroid patients compared to normal euthyroid patients.

-It's easy to see that subclinical hypothyroid patients present with almost ALL of the symptoms of hypothyroidism when compared to "healthy" adults.
+It’s easy to see that patients with subclinical hypothyroidism present with almost ALL of the symptoms of hypothyroidism when compared to “healthy” adults.

 I’ve included a list of the symptoms of subclinical hypothyroidism below: